Posts tagged ‘PDO’

 A New Scientific Low

 I am really just amazed by these remarks by NCAR's Dr. Ken Trenberth to be given, apparently planned for the American Meteorological Society gathering this month.
-The pdf is here and Anthony Watt has reprinted it on his blog.
+The and Anthony Watt has reprinted it on his blog.

 It is hard to know where to start, but the following excerpt is an outstanding example of climate science process where 1.
 Conclusions are assumed; 2.
 Conclusions are deemed unequivocal by reference to authority; 3.
 Debate rules are proposed wherin it is impossible to refute the conclusion; 4.
 All weather events that make the news are assumed to be caused or made worse by man-made warming, and thereby, in circular fashion, further prove the theory.